 A good or service that most closely meets the requirements of a particular market and yields enough profit to justify its continued existence.

 I could unpack that for days.
 But instead, I’ll just highlight that this shows a product exists in a context (requirements and market place) and it exists over time (profit for continued existence).

 And that’s what separates a Product Designer from a UX Designer.

 A UX Designer can create something that is easy to use.
 They can build apps and websites that have good usability and accessibility.
 While a product designer designs for a context.

 Or, more simply, a Product Designer designs for a market.
 They design for long term business goals.
 They design for branding and positioning.
-This means they will add value, help you develop the right features and challenge your brief.
+They make technology decisions that impact the scalability of a product.
+This means they will add a wider range of value, help you develop the right features and most importantly challenge you and your brief.
 And without that kind of thinking at the design phase, your product may fall short.

 So, if you were to describe the difference between the two it’d be something like this:

 UX Designers work to make the product more user-friendly.
 Product Designers create a user-friendly product that can thrive in the context of a marketplace.

 We’ve covered the difference between Product and UX Designers.
 But to take us back to a question I asked at the start: why should you care?
 What could this mean for your business?